Dmytro Natalukha: Law, communications and civil service

 While a student at Taras Shevchenko National University of Kyiv, he started his legal career in leading Ukrainian and international law firms.
 From 2007 to 2009 he worked in Real Estate, Land Law and International Investments practice at "Spenser & Kauffmann Attorneys at law" in Kyiv.
-After finishing his Master's degree he moved to "Ilyashev and Partners" law firm, where he specialized in international investments, banking and finance, as well as litigation.
+After finishing his master's degree he moved to "Ilyashev and Partners" law firm, where he specialized in international investments, banking and finance, as well as litigation.

 From 2011 until 2013, Natalukha worked with Baker McKenzie CIS Limited as member of the banking and finance practice.

 In 2013 Natalukha enrolled at the University of Cambridge and moved to the UK, where he was engaged in analysis of international relations and problems of European integration for a number of European think tanks after his graduation.

-Back in Ukraine in 2014, Natalukha assumed the office of Vice-President of "Right to Protection" - an executive partner office of the United Nations High Commissioner for Refugees, tackling the internally displaced person problem - an unprecedented issue for Ukraine after the outbreak of the Russo-Ukrainian War and the annexation of Crimea by the Russian Federation.
+Back in Ukraine in 2014, Natalukha assumed the office of vice-president of "Right to Protection" - an executive partner office of the United Nations High Commissioner for Refugees, tackling the internally displaced person problem - an unprecedented issue for Ukraine after the outbreak of the Russo-Ukrainian War and the annexation of Crimea by the Russian Federation.
 His was one of the co-authors and advocates of the Law of Ukraine "On Ensuring the Rights and Freedoms of Internally Displaced Persons".

-In 2015 he was appointed by then President of Ukraine Petro Poroshenko as the Chairman of the Lymanskyi county of Odessa region.
+In 2015, he was appointed by then president of Ukraine Petro Poroshenko as the chairman of the Kominternovsky Raion (later Lyman Raion) of Odesa Oblast.
 He engaged in public service until 2017.

-In 2017 Natalukha founded "Lead/Augury", a strategic communications boutique firm specializing in government relations, public relations, crisis communications, branding and political consulting, where he worked as managing partner before he was elected to the Verkhovna Rada.
+In 2017, Natalukha founded "Lead/Augury", a strategic communications boutique firm specializing in government relations, public relations, crisis communications, branding and political consulting, where he worked as managing partner before he was elected to the Verkhovna Rada.

 Parliament of Ukraine

-On 26 June 2019, the Central Election Commission of Ukraine registered Natalukha as a candidate for deputy from the Servant of the People party, and on 9 August 2019 according to the results of early parliamentary elections in Ukraine in 2019 Natalukha was sworn in as a People's Deputy of Ukraine.
+On 26 June 2019, the Central Election Commission of Ukraine registered Natalukha as a candidate for deputy from the Servant of the People party, and on 9 August 2019 according to the results of early parliamentary elections in Ukraine in 2019 Natalukha was sworn in as a People's deputy of Ukraine.

-In the 9th Ukrainian Verkhovna Rada, he was elected as the Chairman of the Economic Affairs Parliamentary Committee.
+In the 9th Ukrainian Verkhovna Rada, he was elected as the chairman of the Economic Affairs Parliamentary Committee.

 Focus magazine named him as one of the "Top 10 most efficient Ukrainian MPs" in 2021.

 Natalukha is the co-author of a number of critical laws that have been adopted by the Verkhovna Rada, including: